aabccd021/tiny-cookie-session/README.md

 db.query("DELETE FROM session WHERE exp < :now").run({ now: Date.now() });
 ```

-Doing or not doing garbage collection on expired sessions is always safe and has no security implications,
+Doing or not doing garbage collection on expired sessions is always safe and has no security
-since those sessions would be rejected as "Expired" anyway if a user tried to use them.
+implications, since those sessions would be rejected as "SessionExpired" anyway if a user tried
+to use them.

 ## Force Logout Sessions

-This library allows you to immediately invalidate sessions by deleting them from the storage backend:
+This library allows you to immediately invalidate sessions by deleting them from the storage
+backend:

 ```js
 // Force logout a specific session